TL;DR

 What are the best practices for B2B marketing on LinkedIn?

-- Establish a clear process by setting SMART goals and maintaining a consistent posting schedule.
+- Establish a clear process by setting SMART goals, planning content with an editorial calendar, and maintaining a consistent posting schedule.

-Some facts about LinkedIn to start us off:
+Some facts about marketing on LinkedIn to start us off:

 Now that you've got the basics of what this platform offers, let's get into the meat of this article—best practices for marketing on LinkedIn.